 Dragon Ball Z: The History of Trunks / Bardock the Father of Goku

 Release Date: February 19, 2008

 The History of Trunks first aired on Japanese television on February 24, 1993, and the special is based on an extra chapter in the Dragon Ball manga series.
-This tells the story of the alternate future that Trunks come from in the main Dragon Ball Z series, which we see some of in Trunks’ flashbacks.
+This tells the story of the alternate future that Trunks comes from in the main Dragon Ball Z series, which we see some of in Trunks’ flashbacks.
 In this alternate future, Goku has died from a viral heart disease, and the Dragon Balls have become useless due to Piccolo being killed by Androids #17 and #18.
-Many of the other Z-Fighters are also killed in battles with the Super Androids.
-Gohan, the only Z-Fighter still alive, is joined by a teenage Trunks in trying to stop the Super Androids.
+Many of the other Z Fighters are also killed in battles with the Super Androids.
+Gohan, the only Z Fighter still alive, is joined by a teenage Trunks in trying to stop the Super Androids.